Garrett questions price tag of new fire engine

 “You didn’t get any other costs?
 No ball park figures?” the mayor asked.

-Castator said two years ago, the price difference between the Pierce model was $100,000 more but felt the quality difference was well worth it, but the price has gone up $600,000 in the past two years.
+Castator said two years ago, the price difference between the Pierce model was $100,000 more but felt the quality difference was well worth it.
+The price has gone up $600,000 in the past two years.

 “Sure, I can crunch numbers, and we can figure out how to finance it, but these numbers have what I would call a restraining order on how we move forward from here.
 I think you need someone who can lay this plan out for you,” Guerrettaz said.
 “I’ve seen it done.
 It may take a little time.”